yougun-han/Data-Modeling-with-Postgres/README.md

 </pre>

 ### Run Program <a name="RunProgram"></a>
-1. Run a local postgres sql server.
+1. Run a local postgres sql server and create a new database for the project.
-1. Fill up the sql credential information in sql_credential.cfg.
+2. Fill up the sql credential information in sql_credential.cfg.
-2. Copy song json files into .../data/song_data/
-3. Copy log json files into .../data/log_data/
-5. Run create_tables.py
+3. Run create_tables.py
-6. Run etl.py
+4. Run etl.py